 (Laser iridotomy) The hole in the iris known as an iridotomy.
 The iridotomy allows the flow of fluid to the front of the eye to be restored.

-Final hole in iris to release pressure in eye.
+Final hole in iris to release pressure in the eye.
 With fluid passing through the iridotomy, the iris is no longer pushed forward.
 Fluid can leave the eye through the trabecular meshwork again.

 How do lasers work to treat glaucoma?